jen-feng/3D-Tank-Game/README.md

 ## Notes
 - The world is imported as an obj file which was created using Blender.
+- There is a 2D minimap shown aside.
 - The enemy tank's behaviour is very simple.
 It shoots randomly and it turns randomly.
 It also turns to other direction when it hits the wall.
 - The game is not perfect and will have bugs when shooting and moving backwards.